University of Michigan Career FAQs

 Yes.
 You are timed out after 30 minutes of inactivity, so save your work often.

-Your password appears shortened to three characters as a security feature to prevent others from seeing your password length.
+Your password appears lengthened as a security feature to prevent others from seeing your password length.
 You may continue the registration process as long as your password meets the requirements listed on the registration page.

 Searching for Jobs